Heat stroke in seniors is deadly

 - Electric fans can trick the body into thinking it’s cooler than it actually is and can do more harm than good, especially for older adults.

-- The CDC recommends using electric fans only when the temperature is below 90 degrees Fahrenheit.
-Above 90 degrees, use an air conditioner to cool down.
+- The CDC recommends using electric fans only when the temperature is below the high 90s.
+Once the temperature reaches the 90s, it’s better to take a cool shower or bath or use an air conditioner to cool down.

 Recommended for you: